deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

-- `index`: Optional index name for where to retrieve all documents from
+- `index`: Optional index name to retrieve all documents from.
 - `filters`: Optional filters to narrow down the documents that will be retrieved.
 Filters are defined as nested dictionaries.
 The keys of the dictionaries can be a logical operator (`"$and"`, `"$or"`, `"$not"`), a comparison operator (`"$eq"`, `"$in"`, `"$gt"`,